julianbaltuttis/ir_task_01/docs/Roadmap for Project and Report.md

 ## Evaluation

 > For **Task 1**, be sure to retrieve good  ''strong'' arguments.
 Our human assessors will label the retrieved documents manually, both for their general topical relevance, and for argument quality dimensions such as:
 >
 > 1. whether an argumentative text is logically cogent,
 > 2. whether it is rhetorically well-written, and
 > 3. whether it helps a user in their stance-building process, i.e., somewhat similar to the concept of "utility".

+- There are no actual human assessors.
+We can ignore this part.
+- We need at least 2 retrieval models that we can implement and test.
+- We need to test, compare and evaluate those two methods.
+That is the core of the lab report.

 The evaluation needs to be tackled in the lab report.
 It should be structured as follows: